papivot/pace-docs/PKS Scaling.md

 Last Action Description:  Instance update in progress ...
 ```
-Within a few mins, the status should change to succeeded -
+Within a few mins, the status should change to 'succeeded' -

 ```shell
 Name:                     gcpcluster00